Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-Financial reporting for public sector entities in Australia is based on the Australian Accounting Standards (AAS) adopted by the Australian Accounting Standards Board (AASB)—an independent Australia government agency.
+Financial reporting for public sector entities in Australia is based on the Australian Accounting Standards (AAS) adopted by the AASB.
 The Australian Accounting Standards incorporate and comply with IFRS and include a specific standard for public sector accounting.
 The AASB’s transaction neutrality policy means similar transactions and events are accounted for in a similar manner by all entities.
-The professional accountancy organizations in the jurisdiction report that when relevant for not-for-profit private or public sector entities, the AASB will seek consistency with IPSAS; however, no plans to adopt the IPSAS have been announced.
+The PAOs report that the AASB will seek consistency with IPSAS.
+In this regard, IPA reports that its primary role in this area is to advocate for aligning the AAS with the IPSAS where appropriate and possible and to be involved in any relevant consultations.
+The IPA will also liaise with government authorities and officers on technical issues related to public sector matters.

 Current Status: Sustain